TRADE CBM CALCULATION FOR ALL TRADE AND HOW CHARGES ARE APPLIED ACROSS SHIPMENTS

 But if the cargo is measured in centimeters or inches, you have to convert its measurement to meters first, before one can obtain the CBM of the cargo.

-However, if the freight forwarder of the above, gave a quote as USD 20.00 per CBM, therefore, the rate can be obtained as
+However, if the freight forwarder of the above, gave a quote of USD 20.00 per CBM, hence, the rate can be obtained as

 Total CBM x USD

 Furthermore, if the weight of the cargo is 8 tons, which means 8000kgs.
 It implies that the subject shipment shipped as LCL will be obtained from the cargo weight.